michaelrsweet/rasterview/README.md

 ## Legal Stuff

-RasterView is Copyright 2002-2017 by Michael R Sweet.
+RasterView is Copyright © 2002-2018 by Michael R Sweet.

-This program is free software; you can redistribute it and/or modify it under the terms of version 2 of the GNU General Public License as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+RasterView is provided under the terms of the Apache License, Version 2.0.
+A copy of this license can be found in the file `LICENSE`.
+Additional legal information is provided in the file `NOTICE`.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+## Changes in v1.6 - 2018-01-21

+- Now licensed under the Apache License Version 2.0.
+- Fixed support for 16-bit per color files.

 ## Changes in v1.5 - 2017-03-22